! This might be the most handful information you could ever find online, about the cost of “Manaslu Circuit Trek” so stay tight and enjoy the reading.

 Drinking water in the Manaslu Region

-- Bottled water is available to buy in each settlement at roughly NPR 200 (USD 2) in the lower elevations and NPR 400 (USD 4) in the higher elevations.
+- Bottled water is available in some camps to buy at around NPR 200 (USD 2) in the lower elevations and NPR 400 (USD 4) in the higher elevations.
+(It is not encouraged to buy a bottle of water for the environmental cause)

 - The majority of trekkers use water purification drops or tablets or a water filter to save money.
 (Our customers receive free water purification tablets.
 Please don’t forget to ask for these while you visit our office.)